 When a DFN provider like Convoy bids on lanes during an RFP, the rates submitted are based on a computational model that improves bid accuracy and ultimately leads to higher tender acceptance.
 Specifically, every bid that Convoy submits is based on millions of historical shipment data points and machine learning algorithms that project truck prices and contract rates sustainable to Convoy over the course of the contract.

 As part of this complex modeling, we take into account that every shipment on every lane is unique.
 The price can be affected by the cargo on the truck, the pickup and drop-off locations, whether carriers like the pickup and drop-off facilities, the time of day, the time of year, whether the lane is a head-haul or back-haul, etc. Using this data to understand how an individual shipment’s price will change over time, we’re able to bid on lanes with much higher confidence that we’ll be able to service the freight over the entire contract period.
 This in turn leads to much higher tender acceptance rates compared to industry averages.
 Even in tight markets, Convoy has maintained a tender acceptance of more than 95 percent.

 The reliability of our network and our tender acceptance are two of the reasons that the vast majority of Convoy’s freight is contracted.
-It’s also why we’re a top-five carrier for Fortune 500 companies in multiple industries, including food and beverage, consumer packaged goods (CPG), retail, packaging, equipment pooling, and more.
+It’s also why we’re a top freight partner for Fortune 500 companies in multiple industries, including food and beverage, consumer packaged goods (CPG), retail, packaging, equipment pooling, and more.

 Backup Freight for Tight Markets